 Have in mind that you constantly have to reinvent yourself when it comes to templates.
 Using one and the same text as other bloggers won’t cut it.

 Like with any other marketing activity, you have to be unique.
 Otherwise, there is a good chance your readers will get bored and lose interest in whatever you have to offer.

 Lastly, you will have to follow-up on every email.
 Similarly to sales, it is all about persistence.
 Millions of emails have lost their lives in spam inbox; make sure that their sacrifice is not in vein.

-So, in spirit of follow-up, make sure to download our free E-BOOK which will teach you how to run a successful blogger outreach, the same way we are doing it.
+So, in spirit of follow-up, make sure to download our free E-BOOK which will teach you how to create a successful blogger outreach letter, the same way we are doing it.